British stocks fall as profit warnings bruise IWG, Interserve

 “The UK has become a relatively unattractive country to be invested in (bonds and equities) compared to continental Europe, Asia and the U.S.,” he said.
 British companies were likely to underperform global counterparts for the foreseeable future as a result, he added.

-A 16.2 percent jump in battered Acacia Mining (ACAA.L) was a bright spot, however, after shareholder Barrick Gold reached an agreement with the Tanzanian government over an export ban.

-On the FTSE 100, Unilever (ULVR.L) weighed, falling 5.5 percent after the consumer goods giant’s third-quarter results missed consensus expectations.
+On the FTSE 100, Unilever weighed, falling 4 percent after the consumer goods giant’s third-quarter results missed consensus expectations.

 Unilever blamed poorer weather in Europe for slower than expected sales this summer, particularly impacting ice cream sales.

-Support services and construction firm Interserve (IRV.L) sank 27.2 percent on the small-cap index .FTSC following a warning that it may breach covenants after a further deterioration in trading.
+Support services and construction firm Interserve sank 35 percent on the small-cap index after warning it may breach covenants after a further deterioration in trading.

 The group warned profits would be weaker than it had expected in September, suggesting profit in the second half would be half that of last year, Stifel analysts wrote, putting their target price and forecasts for the stock under review.